 Rolling grasslands dominate the eastern interior of the province, while the western central plateau is savanna bushveld.
-The northern inland is home to the aromatic Karoo succulent bush.
+The northern inland is home to the aromatic succulent Karoo.

-With its almost seven million people, the Eastern Cape has the third-largest provincial population, living on about 169 600 km of land.
+With its seven million people, the Eastern Cape has the third-largest provincial population, living on about 169 600 km2 of land.